 To arrange an initial consultation, or for an informal conversation, please contact me through the form below, or at

-Please note that both locations are only accessible by stairs.
+Please note that my room is on the 2nd floor and is only accessible by stairs.